leechwin/sourcecleanup/README.md

 Source cleanup for the applicable rules of the source.

 # Rules
-- Tab to space(4)
+- Change tab to space(4)
-- Remove tailing space and tab
+- Remove tailing spaces and tabs.
 - Remove "\r" of "\r\n" in windows env.

 # Install